-4. Ordinary Resolution 5 - Re-appointment of Auditors
+5. Ordinary Resolution 6 - Re-appointment of Auditors

-The Audit Committee ("AC") has at its meeting held on 24 August 2022 assessed the suitability and independence of the External Auditors and recommended the re-appointment of Messrs PKF PLT (formally known as PKF) as External Auditors of the Company for the financial year ending 30 June 2023.
-The Board has in turn reviewed the recommendation of the AC and recommended the same to be tabled for approval at the forthcoming 32nd AGM of the Company under Ordinary Resolution 5.
+The Audit Committee ("AC") had at its meeting held on 23 August 2023 assessed the suitability and independence of the External Auditors and recommended the re-appointment of Messrs PKF PLT as External Auditors of the Company for the financial year ending 30 June 2024.
+The Board had in turn reviewed the recommendation of the AC and recommended the same to be tabled for approval at the forthcoming 33rd AGM of the Company under Ordinary Resolution 6.